 Your neck is susceptible to strain or injury

-If your neck pain lasts longer than two weeks to three months, or if you experience mainly arm pain, numbness or tingling, there is often a specific anatomic problem.
+If your neck pain lasts longer than two weeks to three months—or if you experience mainly radiating symptoms like arm pain, numbness or tingling—there is often a spinal problem.
+The most common examples are:

-Your upper back is not usually a source of pain
+Your middle back is not usually a source of pain

-The 12 vertebral bodies in your upper back make up the thoracic spine.
-The firm attachment of the rib cage at each level of the thoracic spine provides stability and structural support and allows very little motion, which means that thoracic disc injuries are rare.
+The 12 vertebral bodies in your upper and middle back make up the thoracic spine.
+The firm attachment of the rib cage at each level of the thoracic spine provides stability and structural support and allows very little motion, which means that thoracic spine injuries are rare.

 Your lower back is the most prone to injury

 Your lower back (lumbar spine) has the least structural support and endures the most strain, making it the most frequently injured area of the spine.

 The motion in the lower spine is divided between five motion segments, although a disproportionate amount of the motion is in the lower segments (L4-L5 and L5-S1).
 Consequently, these two segments are the most likely to be injured.
 For example, a herniated disc in this area can cause pain and possibly numbness that radiates through the leg and down to the foot (sciatica).

 Most short episodes of lower back pain are caused by muscle strain.
 Even though this doesn't sound like a serious injury, pain in the low back can be severe.

 But, as with the cervical spine, if pain lasts a few months or is accompanied by radiating pain or tingling in the legs and feet, a structural problem with the vertebrae or discs is the likely culprit.